 Haslam is a founding member of the Edmonton improv company, Die-Nasty, which creates an extended wacky soap opera scenario around a central theme every Monday night during the theatre season.
 He also performs in its annual fundraising event The Die-Nasty Soap-a-thon, and has performed three times in the Soapathon in London, England.

-Since 2007, Haslam has been Artistic Director of Teatro La Quindicina.
-He is also Program Director for Teatro's home, the Varscona Theatre, and produces, hosts or performs in many theatre-related events there.
-He currently serves as Chair of the Edmonton Arts Council.
+From 2007 to 2020, Haslam was been Artistic Director of Teatro La Quindicina.
+He was also Program Director for Teatro's home, the Varscona Theatre, and has produced, hosted and performed in many theatre-related events there.
+He was also Chair of the Edmonton Arts Council.

 He has worked at most of Edmonton's theatres, including the Citadel Theatre (Picasso at the Lapin Agile, Twelfth Night, Hello Dolly and Little Shop of Horrors 2000), as well as with Alberta playwrights Marty Chan, Conni Massing, Lyle Victor Albert, Raymond Storey and David Belke.
 In October, 2001, he appeared in the Workshop West Theatre production of Mesa by Doug Curtis.
 In 2003, he played a suave, articulate hitman in Workshop West's production of 17 Dogs by Ron Chambers.
 In 2009, he appeared in Poster Boys by Michel Riml at Theatre Network, and in 2010, in Dial M for Murder at the Mayfield Dinner Theatre in Edmonton.

 He has won five Elizabeth Sterling Haynes Awards (Sterling Awards), for performances in Burn This, 2-2-Tango, Little Shop of Horrors, Citizen Plate, and Witness to a Conga.